 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Spaces in Pietermaritzburg and nearby
+Top Coworking Spaces in Pietermaritzburg and Nearby

-Recent Reviews in Pietermaritzburg
+Recent Reviews of Shared Office Space in Pietermaritzburg

 The birthplace of the author of "Cry the Beloved Country", Alan Paton, Pietermaritzburg is the capital of the 2nd largest city in the province of KwaZulu-Natal in South Africa.
 Locally named "Maritzburg", the city's name is often abbreviated to "PMB".
 Maritzburg is an industrial hub that produces aluminum, timber and dairy products, plus it's the main economic hub of the Umgungundlovu District Municipality.
 There are a wealth of schools in the area from primary to tertiary education institutions plus the campus of the University of KwaZulu-Natal.
 With a population calculated to be around the 600,000 residents (including the neighboring townships), it has one of the largest population of Indian South Africans in South Africa.

 Maritzburg was founded by the Voortrekkers in the early 1800s and it was in 1893 that Mahatma Gandhi stepped foot in the town when he was told to move from the first class carriage to the back of the train (he did have a first class ticket) because of a white person objecting to his presence.
 He refused, so the conductor told him to get off and it just so happened to be at Maritzburg.
 It was this momentous occasion that caused Gandhi to stay in South Africa and to fight the racial discrimination against the people there.
 It was this struggle that his unique version of "nonviolent resistance - Satyagraha" emerged.
 Today you will find a bronze statue of Gandhi sitting in the city heart.